brunokim/causal-tree/cmd/new-api-example/README.md

 // Concrete cursors have an Insert() method with appropriate parameters and return type.
 // Concrete cursors have a Value() method with appropriate return type. type Cursor interface {
-    // Len moves the cursor to the last element and returns the number of elements.
-    Len() int
     // Index moves the cursor to the i-th element.
 It panics if i is out of bounds.
     Index(i int)
     // Delete removes the pointed element from the collection.
 The cursor is moved to the